Early Career Framework

 Early career teachers benefit from:

-- a mentor, identified by the school, trained by us
+• a mentor, identified by their school, trained by us

 The school benefits from:

-- face-to-face and online training for a middle leader to become a great mentor, designed in partnership with Deans for Impact
+• face-to-face and online training for a colleague to become a great mentor, designed in partnership with Deans for Impact

-- free membership and resources from the Chartered College of Teaching for your early career teacher and mentor
+• free membership and resources from the Chartered College of Teaching for your early career teacher

 Everyone benefits from our:

-- Experience - Teach First have 15 years’ experience of helping new teachers get better faster and LeLTSH have 10 years’ experience of providing excellent CPD for all staff, including NQTs and mentors
+• Experience - Teach First have over 15 years’ experience of helping new teachers get better faster and LeLTSH have over 10 years’ experience of providing excellent CPD for all staff, including NQTs and mentors

 Programme